Single vs. Double Quotes

 Single quotes vs. double quotes — knowing which one to use can be tricky!

 Do you know when to use single quotation marks?
 What about double quotation marks?

-I’ve talked/ranted about the rampant abuse of quotation marks before, but today I want to dig a little deeper and explain the difference between single quotes vs. double quotes.
+We’ve talked/ranted about the rampant abuse of quotation marks before, but today we want to dig a little deeper and explain the difference between single quotes vs. double quotes.

-For the purposes of this blog post, I’m only going to be talking about Chicago Manual of Style (CMOS) rules as that’s what my General Proofreading course is built around.
+For the purposes of this blog post, we’re only going to be talking about Chicago Manual of Style (CMOS) rules as that’s what our General Proofreading course is built around.

-Is the correct use of quotation marks as important to you as it is to me?
+Is the correct use of quotation marks as important to you as it is to us?
 Keep reading to learn when to use single quotes vs. double quotes.

 What is the difference between single quote marks and double quote marks?

 You’re probably wondering “How do I know if I should use single quotes or double quotes?”

 Whether or not you should use single quotation marks depends a lot on what dialect of English your client wants their document to be in: British English or American English.

-It’s pretty easy if you’re writing for an American audience; just use double quotation marks the majority of the time except for a few exceptions that I will explain below!
+It’s pretty easy if you’re writing for an American audience; just use double quotation marks the majority of the time except for a few exceptions that we will explain below!

 On the other hand, if you’re writing for an audience more familiar with British English, single quotation marks will be more widely used.
 However, they still use double quotation marks in some cases as well; for example, newspapers will often use double quotes for quotations.